East Penn Railroad: History

-East Penn Railroad (ESPN) was formed in 2007 by the merger of East Penn Railway and Penn Eastern Rail Lines.
+In 2007, the East Penn Railroad (ESPN) was formed by the merger of East Penn Railway and Penn Eastern Rail Lines.
 Since the merger, the railroad has improved service and infrastructure on lines with customer growth potential; weaker lines were abandoned or sold off.
 4.5 mi of track was returned to service.
-A yard was also constructed in Pocopson, Pennsylvania along the Wilmington & Northern (W&N).
-ESPN has acquired additional locomotives and replaced older locomotives to handle increased traffic, including the acquisition of two rebuilt EMD GP38-2's from GATX to be used along the W&N and Octoraro lines.
+A yard was also constructed in Pocopson, Pennsylvania along the Wilmington and Northern Branch (W&N).
+ESPN has acquired additional locomotives and replaced older locomotives to handle increased traffic, including two rebuilt EMD GP38-2's from GATX used along the W&N and Octoraro lines.

 ESPN attempted to abandon the Colebrookdale line between Pottstown and Boyertown in 2008; it was eventually purchased by Berks County.
-In 2010, the Chester Valley line between King of Prussia and Bridgeport was abandoned and subsequently sold to Montgomery County so that it can become a part of the Chester Valley Rail Trail.
+In 2010, the Chester Valley line between King of Prussia and Bridgeport was abandoned and subsequently sold to Montgomery County and became part of the Chester Valley Trail.

-On August 1, 2011, the East Penn Railroad began operations on the York Industrial Track between York and Stony Brook, taking over operations from Norfolk Southern.
-In December 2012, the former Raritan River 40' boxcar #100, stored on East Penn tracks at its Quakertown depot, was restored, one of the few surviving pieces of equipment from the former Raritan River Railroad.
+On August 1, 2011, the East Penn Railroad took over operations from Norfolk Southern on the York Industrial Track between York and Stonybook.
+In December 2012, the former Raritan River 40' boxcar #100, stored on East Penn tracks at its Quakertown depot, was restored, representing one of the few surviving pieces of equipment from the former Raritan River Railroad.

-Since 2011, a total of eight derailments have happened along the East Penn Railroad in various locations including northern Delaware, Chester County, and Bucks County.
+Since 2011, a total of eight derailments have happened along the East Penn Railroad in various locations, including northern Delaware, Chester County, and Bucks County.
 In August 2022, six cars derailed in Chester County, narrowly missing a home.

 Operations

-ESPN operates 114 miles of track in eastern Pennsylvania and northern Delaware with a roster of 16 locomotives.
+ESPN operates 114 miles of track in eastern Pennsylvania and northern Delaware and 16 commercial locomotives.
 The railroad operates multiple disconnected segments with locomotives assigned to each segment.
-Usually, two or three lines have service on a single day.
+Two or three lines have service daily.